NICTA/scoobi/README.md

     $ hadoop jar ./target/MyApp-app-hadoop-0.1.jar <args>
 ```

-Note that there appears to be a OSX-specific [issue](https://github.com/NICTA/scoobi/issues/1)
+Note that there appears to be an OSX-specific [issue](https://github.com/NICTA/scoobi/issues/1)
 associated with calling `hadoop` in this manner requiring the jar to be added to `HADOOP_CLASSPATH`
 and then `hadoop` being given the correct object to run. e.g.: